turanct/bogl-me/README.md

-Blogdown
+Bogl
 ========================================

-Blogdown is a simple static blog generator in php.
+Bogl is a simple static blog generator in php.
 It uses plain Markdown files as posts and pages.
 Tags and Categories are generated.
 Themes can be applied in a simple manner.
 The result is a blog with only statically serverd pages (html, css, javascript).